TriNetCo/pax-imperia-web/cloud_infrastructure/tf/README.md

 # Pax Terraform

+This folder contains all our terraform markup that lets us codify all the cloud resources we're using in GCP.

+## Getting Started

 Terraform uses the configurations generated from the below stuff for interacting with GCP when GCP is setup as the backend I guess...
 If you get permissions errors, please re-login.

 ```